St Mary's Cathedral, Perth: First stage: 1865 to 1930

-The Benedictine Brothers from Subiaco and New Norcia had constructed the Bishop's Palace facing Victoria Square.
-The square had originally been named "Church Square", and had been set aside for the construction of a Church of England cathedral.
+Benedictine brothers from Subiaco and New Norcia constructed the Bishop's Palace facing Victoria Square.
+The square had originally been named "Church Square and had been set aside for the construction of a Church of England cathedral.
 However, the early Anglicans in the colony considered the location to be too far from the centre of the fledgling colony, and instead constructed St George's Cathedral on what is now St Georges Terrace.
-Bishop Serra therefore applied to the Governor of the colony to cede the land in Victoria Square to the Roman Catholic Church, which occurred on 13 August 1859.
+Bishop Serra therefore applied to the governor of the colony to cede the land in Victoria Square to the Roman Catholic Church, which occurred on 13 August 1859.

-Bishop Serra travelled to Rome, and while there received a donation of 1,000 scudi from Francis II of the Two Sicilies.
-He also secured a donation of marble from the Benedictine Brothers of the Monastery of Saint Paul Outside the Walls, which was used to construct the cathedral's altar.
-This altar arrived at the colony in 1862.
+Bishop Serra travelled to Rome and there received a donation of 1,000 scudi from Francis II of the Two Sicilies.
+He also secured a donation of marble from the Benedictine brothers of the Monastery of Saint Paul Outside the Walls, which was used to construct the cathedral's altar.
+The altar arrived at the colony in 1862.

-On 8 February 1863, Bishop of Perth Rosendo Salvado laid the foundation stone of the cathedral.
+On 8 February 1863, the Bishop of Perth, Rosendo Salvado, laid the foundation stone of the cathedral.

 Because of labour and fund shortages, construction of the cathedral progressed slowly.
-Benedictine masons would walk daily between their Monastery in Subiaco and the construction site.
+Benedictine masons would walk daily between their monastery in Subiaco and the construction site.
 In January 1864, construction was suspended because of a lack of money.
 Eventually further funds were raised and the building completed, for a total cost of £4,000.
 The cathedral was blessed and opened on 29 January 1865.

-Benedictine Oblate Brother Joseph Ascione designed the cathedral in the Norman Gothic style.
+Benedictine oblate Joseph Ascione designed the cathedral in the Norman Gothic style.
 The cathedral's walls were built from clay bricks from a property in Adelaide Terrace.
 Between 1897 and 1910, alterations were made to the cathedral to emphasise its Gothic character, including the addition of a spire to its bell tower.